 - Brainstorming: Generating options, angles, and possibilities to react to

-- Summarisation: Condensing long texts into key points
+- Summarization: Condensing long texts into key points

 - Tone adjustment: Rewriting content for different audiences or registers